kimpenn/VisCello.celegans/README.md

 FAQ
 -------------------------

-* Q: I see error in R complaining: "Error in readRDS("data/eset.rds"): unknown input format", what should I do?
+* Q: Got installation error: `Error in readRDS("data/eset.rds"): unknown input format`

     A: Install git-lfs from Install git-lfs from https://git-lfs.github.com/ and then go to step 1.
 Example code using brew or conda: